Guides

 1. Know Your Sound Sources

-Listen to the instruments in the recording space to have a clear understanding of the following:
+Take a minute to listen to the instruments in the recording space and get a clear picture of the following:

 By doing this, you will be able to estimate how your microphone will capture the sounds from the sound sources and make the best decisions on the right microphone placement.